-This article relates to summonsing a witness to a civil trial in Ontario.
+This article relates to summonsing a witness to a civil trial in Ontario, in particular before the Ontario Superior Court of Justice pursuant to rule 53.04 of the Rules of Civil Procedure.

 In Canada, the term subpoena is used in criminal proceedings and to subpoena a witness involves many of the steps below, but the process is different and beyond the scope of this article.